EMAT31530/ai-group-project-music-classification/README.md

 Steps:

-1. Take a collection of songs as input,
+1. Take a collection of songs as input by requesting audio data from Spotify's API
-2. Convert audio data into spectrogram images
+2. Use librosa to convert audio data into spectrogram images
 3. Classify their genres using our CNN model trained on GTZAN
 4. Take each song's softmax output to obtain the calculated probability of each genre
 5. Interpret each soft-max output as position vectors in a multi-dimensional vector space, from 0-1 in each genre.